Trimming Stability Selection increases variable selection robustness: Preliminaries

 \subsubsection{The breakdown point concept}

 The goal of Robust Statistics is to provide robust estimators, i.e., estimators that tolerate a certain amount of contaminated data without being significantly distorted.
-In order to define the term ``robustness'' more rigorously, one first has to distinguish between quantitative and qualitative robustness.
-Qualitative robustness goes back to \cite{hampel71} and essentially refers to the continuity of the underlying statistical functionals.

-There are two concepts which are summarized as quantitative robustness, namely global and local robustness.
-Local robustness considers the effect of small perturbations of the data where ``small'' refers to the relative fraction of contaminated instances which should be infinitesimal, so for real data, one considers one single contaminated instance.
-Local robustness is measured by the well-known influence curves going back to \cite{hampel68}.
-Global robustness in contrast allows for a large fraction of the data points being contaminated arbitrarily.
+As for the term ``robustness'', in this work, we use the global robustness concept that allows for a large fraction of the data points being contaminated arbitrarily.
 The minimum fraction of outliers that can lead to a breakdown of the estimator is called the breakdown point (BDP) of this particular estimator.
 The finite-sample BDP of \cite{huber83} is defined as follows.

 \begin{Def} Let $Z_n$ be a sample consisting of instances $(X_1,Y_1),...,(X_n,Y_n)$.
 The \textbf{finite-sample breakdown point} of the estimator $\hat \beta$ is defined by where $Z_n^m$ denotes any sample with $(n-m)$ instances in common with the original sample $Z_n$, so one can arbitrarily contaminate $m$ instances of $Z_n$, and where $\hat \beta(Z_n)$ is the estimated coefficient on $Z_n^m$. \end{Def}